Building Nested Functions Easy

 About Nested Functions

-In all the years that I have been training Excel Functions, there is a feature that consistently puzzles.
+In all the years that I have been showing Excel Functions, there is a feature that consistently puzzles many users.
 I am referring to the creation of nested functions.
 The problem is not about the concept of nesting an expression inside another one but about the technique used for nesting functions inside one another.

 What are nested function again?

 A nested function is a function that returns its result to another function one level up.
 Nesting functions are not rare at all!
 Typically I see functions having three or four levels of nesting but I have heard of 10+ levels!

 In this example the AVERAGE() function calculates a result and passes that result to the function one level up; to the IF() function.
 If the average of the scores is 82% then the IF() function evaluates this way:

 =IF(0.82>0.7,"Great","Hummm!")
 The function would return: Great.

 I occasionally hear of participants that have handcrafted 6 levels of IF() functions … or more!
 But it took them more than 30 minutes to do so (seasoned with some frustration).
 The technique discussed in this post will reduce that time by 60% at least with very little efforts once we get the gist of it.

 The VLOOKUP pros will quickly recognize this formula solving a weakness in VLOOKUP when it is copied across.
-But the question remains to know if there is a technique allowing to easily nest a function inside a function at any level without loosing our sanity?
+But the question remains knowing the technique allowing to easily nest a function inside a function at any level without loosing your sanity?
 Yes there is!
 Lets see how to build such formula.